 The best of the Alpine country's footballing talent is displayed at one of seven senior clubs who compete in the Swiss league system.
 FC Vaduz are the oldest, established in 1932, followed by FC Balzers (1932), FC Triesen (1932), FC Schaan (1932), FC Ruggell (1958), FC USV Eschen-Mauren (1963) and FC Triesenberg (1972).
 Vaduz are the only fully professional outfit.

 The LFV joined the game's European and world bodies, UEFA and FIFA, in 1974.
 International recognition was a positive development for soccer in Liechtenstein, enabling the association to play its part in the football family.
 In 2003, UEFA entrusted the LFV with staging the UEFA European Under-19 Championship.
 Five years later the UEFA Executive Committee, meeting in Liechtenstein for the first time, named the country as host nation of the 2010 UEFA European U17 Championship.
-Liechtenstein, bordered by Austria and Switzerland, was also a venue for staff events relating to the UEFA EURO 2008 finals held in these neighbouring countries.
+Liechtenstein, bordered by Austria and Switzerland, was also a venue for staff events relating to the UEFA EURO 2008 finals in these neighbouring countries.

 A milestone event on the pitch occurred when Vaduz were promoted to the professional ranks of Swiss football's second tier, the Challenge League, in 2001.
-Vaduz bettered that achievement by spending the 2008/09 season in Switzerland's top flight, the Super League.
-Vaduz, Balzers, Triesen, Schaan, Ruggell, Eschen-Mauren and Triesenberg – and their reserve teams – also contest the Liechtenstein Football Cup, which the LFV has organised every year since 1946.
+Vaduz bettered that achievement by spending the 2008/09 season in Switzerland's top flight, the Super League, and then repeating the feat for the 2014/15 campaign.
+Vaduz, Balzers, Triesen, Schaan, Ruggell, Eschen-Mauren and Triesenberg – and their reserve teams – also contest the Liechtensteiner Cup, which the LFV has organised every year since 1946.

-©UEFA.com 1998-2013.
+©UEFA.com 1998-2017.
 All rights reserved.